 3. Non-Toxic Crib Mattress

-Did you know that many mattresses (including baby crib mattresses) are often made out of petroleum-based polyurethane foams?
+Did you know that many mattresses (including baby crib ones) are often made of petroleum-based polyurethane foams?
 These mattresses can contain vinyl waterproofing, chemical adhesives, and incredibly toxic flame retardants.

 Avocado Green Mattress is different.
 Each material they use is ethically made and sustainably sourced.
 When I started planning out Hazel’s baby room, I knew I wanted her to have an Avocado Green Mattress just like we do so that we could all rest easy.
 They have three great crib mattresses to choose from, the Eco-Organic Crib Mattress, Organic Crib Mattress, and the Luxury Organic Crib Mattress.
 All three are great, non-toxic options for your little one.

 Each material used in their mattresses is certified organic, including cotton, wool, flax pads, coco-fiber, and latex.
-Of course, the brand has a lew of options for adult full-size beds as well, so you might want to have a look at that as well.
+Of course, the brand has a lew of options for adult full-size beds, so you might want to look at those too.

-You might be wondering why I chose a non-toxic mattress that contains wool when I would typically avoid animal byproducts.
+You might wonder why I chose a non-toxic mattress containing wool when I would typically avoid animal byproducts.
 I chatted with them about this internal struggle, not wanting a mattress that contains wool but also knowing that their crib mattress was the best eco-friendly option available.

 After talking with them about their 180,000 Gaddi Sheep that provide their organic wool, they are the only company I know of that I am happy to purchase wool-containing products from.
-Their sheep roam free on almost 4,000 acres (40,000 hectares) on the foothills of the Himalayas in northern India.
+Their sheep roam free on almost 4,000 acres (40,000 hectares) on northern India’s foothills of the Himalayas.

 They are humanely sheered twice a year and left to roam free and be the best sheep they can be for the rest of the year.
 Simply speaking, the issue that vegans usually have with wool doesn’t apply to Avocado Green Mattress’s happy sheep.